We've all experienced the situation where you are scrambling through your inbox to find a specific email on a project.

 How to enable email threads in your email client?

-If you feel like email threads might be right for you, here are the steps you need to take to set it up on Android and iOS devices.
+If you are wondering how to create an email thread in gmail or feel like email threads might be right for you, here are the steps you need to take to set it up on Android and iOS devices.

 Step 1: Open your inbox.
 Find the Settings button on your screen.
 It'll be on the top right corner if you use a laptop and bottom left of your screen on mobile.